 You will take part in tutorial sessions, coordinated by Teaching Assistants (TAs).
 During these tutorials, you will have the opportunity to ask questions and engage in conversations about various research topics, that will help you to practise the concepts and terminology, and to understand the role of climate and landscape processes in archeological site formation.

 Alongside the TAs, the lecturer will also occasionally participate in the tutorials.

 A retake is only possible for the written exam.

-Individual deadlines of assignments can be found on Brightspace.
+The deadlines of the weekly graded tests can be found in Brightspace.